Share

 This majestic site is overcrowded in summer.
 Despite being very steep, Sugiton is a victim of its own success.
 The dizzying heights of the surroundings abound with stunning viewpoints.

 Warning : the Calanques de Sugiton and Pierres Tombées have been victims of significant erosion due to their large numbers of visitors.
-In order to preserve the cove, the national park is limiting visitor numbers on 17-18 June, 24-25 June, 9-10 September, 16-17 September and everyday from 1 July to 3 September, 2023.
+In order to preserve the cove, the National park is limiting visitor number in Spring and Summer.
 During these periods, access to the site is only permitted by making a prior, free, booking.
 Find more here.

 Getting here and regulations